 In 1914 the British persuaded the Chinese to accept a treaty called the Simla Convention.
 The treaty divided Tibet into 2 regions, Inner Tibet and Outer Tibet.
 The Dalai Lama ruled Outer Tibet (although China claimed suzerainty or loose control).
 The Chinese were given partial control over Inner Tibet, although the treaty said Tibet would not be absorbed into China.

 Neither side was satisfied with the treaty.
 In 1918 the Chinese invaded Tibet again but were forced to retreat.

 In the 1920s and 1930s some attempts were made to modernize Tibet but it remained a traditional and very isolated country.
 It was also a feudal society.
 Most of the land was owned by monasteries or by rich families.
 Most of the people were serfs.
 In 1951 Tibet was annexed by China.
 However in 1959 resentment of Chinese rule led to a rebellion.
 The rebellion was quickly crushed and the Dalai Lama fled to India.

 Under Chinese rule serfdom was abolished and in 1965 Tibet was made an autonomous region.

 The Dalai Lama was awarded the Nobel Peace Prize in 1989.

 In 2006 a railway was built from Beijing to Lhasa.
 It is the highest railway in the world.
 However in March 2008 rioting took place in Lhasa.
 Nevertheless at the present time the Tibetan economy is growing rapidly and the region is rich in minerals.

-Today the population of Tibet is about 3 million.
+Today the population of Tibet is over 3 million.